image image image

 From the south: take I-5 north, and just past Mt.
 Shasta, take the Weed cutoff , 97 North.
 Go about an hour, cross the border, and when you get almost to Klamath Falls, you'll see a sign for Lakeview and Highway 140.
 Go east on 140 to Bly Mountain.
 You'll go through Olene and Dairy and stay ON 140.
 You'll come to Bly Mountain cutoff by the old Ponderosa Cafe, Fire station, etc. and note that to the left and right of Bly Mountain Cutoff and highway 140 is KFFE or Klamath Falls Forest Estates.

-To See the Land Return to Top
+Return to Top

-If you have already bought sight unseen, and need help finding your land, you can contact Tim or Bob to help you.
-If you have not already bought, you can get directions from me or my web site, look at the lots you like, then call me with the one you want.
-Keep in mind that lots change daily, so if you spend the time driving and looking, find more than one that you like.
-Contact me immediately if you find one you like.
+If you have already bought sight unseen, and need help finding your land, you can contact Tim Newman to help you.
+If you have not already bought, you can get directions from me or my website.
+Pick out the lots that you are interested in, then click on the button to the left of the page that is labeled "Maps & Directions".
+Keep in mind that the availability of lots change daily, so if you spend the time driving and looking, plan on looking at more than one that you might be interested in.
+Then, be sure to contact me immediately if you find one you like so I can make sure that someone else doesn't buy it before you get the chance to.
 If you miss me, leave messages, as it is a first come first serve basis.
-Michael E. Long Home (503) 925-0981 If you need help finding the land, call either Tim Newman at (541) 545-6696 or Bob Booth (541) 892-3256.
-Try to give them advance notice to ensure they are available to help you.
-Tell them Michael Long sent you.
-Give them the legal(s) of the land so they know what to show you.
+Again, my name is Michael E. Long and my home phone number is (503) 925-0981.
+If you need help finding the land, call Tim Newman at (541) 545-6696.
+Try to give him advance notice to ensure that he is available to help you.
+Tell him that Michael Long sent you.
+Give him the legal description of the land you are interested in so he knows what to show you.

-Location Return to Top
+Return to Top

 These lots are located above a small town called Bonanza, about 25 miles east of Klamath Falls.
 They are in the country, off state highway 140, around Bly Mountain.
 We also have land available near Sprague River or Beatty.

-Topography/Vegetation Return to Top
+Return to Top

 The terrain varies on the lots, from almost flat, to gentle slopes, some steep.
 Some lots have many trees and some do not.
 Most lots have some trees, some large some small.
 The trees vary in type, some have pines, and some fir, and cedar, aspen, juniper and some are a combination of all of the above.
 Some lots are bushy with mazanita, some have rock formations, and some have surface rock.
 All are individually unique.

-Occupancy Return to Top
+Return to Top

 The area is rural.
 There are scattered homes throughout the area.
 Some people live there year round, some seasonaly.
 There are approximately 75-100 homes in the 40 square miles of woods that was sub-divided back in the 1960's on Bly Mountain.
 The Sprague River area has fewer homes and is valley living, rather than woods.
 We often get land just above the valley floor on what is called Tableland, and land just above that, wooded, below the National Forest Elevations.
 We get land between the valley floor and the National Forest at times as well, but it has smaller trees.
 It is lower in elevation however, and less money for a well and less snow in the winter time.

-Access/Survey Return to Top
+Return to Top

 Most of the lots are located off Hwy 140.
 Occasionally they are near the town of Sprague River.
 Roads vary, some being gravel and great to drive on, some being bumpy and dirt.
 Most roads that have homes on them are gravel.
 Two road associations maintain many of the roads.
 The cost on this varies between $25.00 and $35.00 a year, depending on the area.
 During winter months they may be snow covered and / or muddy.
 All lots have been surveyed, re-bar for corner markers.
 Some corners are hard to find as the surveys were done years ago.
 Many of the lots are marked with wooden lot signs and some with the name Long on them.
 Many of the front comers are marked with orange and white ribbons in nearby trees or on stakes.

-Utilities Return to Top
+Return to Top

 These parcels are in the country.
 Some of the lots have power and phone, many do not.
 The parcels do not have water and sewer hook-up, so a septic system and water is needed.
 The majority of parcels are easy to approve for septic.
 The average cost on a septic can vary from $5,000 to three times that if you need a special sand trap system due to rock base.
-Permits for septics run about $500.00 average, and $1,000 if it is an expensive sand trap system permit.
+Permits for septics run about $800-$900.00 average, and more if it is an expensive sand trap system permit.
 Wells run an average of 250-400 feet, if you are on the lower end of Bly Mtn or in the valley.
-If you are on Bly Mountain you COULD drill 900-1000", and spend around $50,000 for your well.
+If you are on Bly Mountain you COULD drill 900-1000', and spend around $50,000 for your well.

 To get current quotes on costs and to determine which companies might serve the area you are looking at, please feel free to contact the Klamath County Planning Dept. at (541) 883-5121.
+Also feel free to contact the Code Enforcement Officer if you have questions about the building process and living on the land.
+His name is Earl H. Perry and his number is (541) 883-5121 Ext.
+3072.

-Natural GasAvista Utilities 1-800-227-9187
+Natural GasAvista Utilities(800) 227-9187

-ElectricityPacific Power and Light (888) 221-7070
+ElectricityPacific Power and Light(888) 221-7070

-WatermasterWell logs (541) 883-4182
+WatermasterWell Logs(541) 883-4182

-Professional Services Lynn Tanner Helps with zone changes, septic approvals, building.
+Professional Services: Lynn Tanner helps with zone changes, septic approvals, building.
 (541) 591-0016

-Taxes Return to Top
+Return to Top

 From $30.00 to $100.00 per year currently.

-Weather Return to Top
+Return to Top

 The Klamath basin is about 4000' in elevation so more precipitation comes as snow here than it might in the lower elevations.
 The area gets an average of 300 days of sunshine a year.